 President / Child, Adolescent, Adult & Research Psychiatrist

 Dr. Setterberg is PrairieCare’s founder and a psychiatrist with more than 25 years of administrative experience in both academic and private healthcare settings.
 His devotion to scientific and clinical principles has guided the development and implementation of PrairieCare’s standards of care, even in the face of economic or political pressures to the contrary.
 Dr. Setterberg directs PrairieCare’s strategic innovations as its President and Board Chairman.

 Executive Vice President / Child, Adolescent and Adult Psychiatrist

 Dr. Oberstar is PrairieCare’s Executive Vice President and a Child, Adolescent and Adult Psychiatrist with over a decade of clinical and administrative experience.
 Named by Minnesota Physician as one of the state’s “Top 100 Influential Health Care Leaders” in 2016, Dr. Oberstar has served on committees at the Minnesota Medical Association and the Minnesota Hospital Association and is a past president of the Minnesota Psychiatric Society and the Minnesota Society for Child and Adolescent Psychiatry.

-Todd is a member of the Leadership Team as the Chief Executive Officer.
-He has contributed to PrairieCare leadership through the years in many roles including Chief Operating Officer, Interim Chief Financial Officer, Chief Development Officer and PrairieCare Medical Group Practice Manager.
+Todd is the Chief Executive Officer and has been a part of PrairieCare since 2006.
+He has contributed to PrairieCare’s growth and success over the years through many roles including Chief Operating Officer, Interim Chief Financial Officer, Chief Development Officer and PrairieCare Medical Group Practice Manager.
 With a clinical background as a social worker, Todd is driven to lead the organization to help better serve our patients and community.
-He has been a part of the PrairieCare team since 2006 and has been a vital asset in the development of the continuum of care.
-He has helped develop numerous sites and programs to meet the needs of the community.
-Todd also leads PrairieCare’s Community Relations team in ensuring that the community is aware of the services that PrairieCare offers throughout the Twin Cities.
+He has lead the development of numerous sites and programs to meet the needs of the community, as well as creating innovative partnership with other community providers.
+Todd is also the Executive Director of the statewide Psychiatric Assistance Line (PAL), offering consultation to primary care providers and has garnered national recognition.

 Chief Operating Officer